-Fig. 7 Facility timing and event sequencing improvements.
+Fig. 8 Facility timing and event sequencing improvements.

 For a free-flight experiment in TUSQ, the model is supported by a Chebyshev mechanism which releases the model to fall under gravity.
-The Chebyshev mechanism requires a finite time to clear the flow region-currently approximately 70 ms, with efforts to improvement to reduce the retraction speed scheduled.
-The motion of the test model when falling from rest under the action of gravity only is described by the equation of motion, with the displacement and velocity of the test model presented in Figure 8.
+The Chebyshev mechanism requires a finite time to clear the flow region- currently approximately 70 ms. The motion of the test model when falling from rest under the action of gravity only is described by the equation of motion, with the displacement and velocity of the test model presented in Figure 9.
 For minimum model displacement, the model should be released such that the Chebyshev just clears the flow.
 Based on a Chebyshev retraction time of 70 ms with a 3 ms margin, the practical improvements to free-flight testing can be demonstrated.
 To compare the free flight model position and velocity for the natural and laser induced diaphragm rupture methods, the minimum burst time after model release was set to occur at 73 ms after the rising edge of the model release signal.
-The minimum burst delay of 73 ms after model release assumes the diaphragm ruptures at the instant it it exposed to the laser- practically there is a finite time required for the absorbed heat from the laser to sufficiently weaken the diaphragm.
+The minimum burst delay of 73 ms after model release assumes the diaphragm ruptures at the instant it it exposed to the laser- practically there is a finite time required for the absorbed energy from the laser to sufficiently weaken the diaphragm.

 Late release of the model results in the hypersonic flow arriving before the Chebyshev clears the flow, resulting in a complete loss of useful data from the run.
-Early release results in greater model displacement and increased model velocity and therefore increased momentum.
+Early release results in greater model displacement (Figure 9a) and increased model velocity (Figure 9b) and therefore increased momentum.
 This means that the model has less available core flow to fall through, and a higher downwards momentum to overcome for a model with positive lift, thus limiting the amount of data that can be acquired from a single run.
 Unlike a late model release, there is no strict definition of an early release as this is a function of the test model size, geometry, mass, angle of attack and aerodynamic coefficients.
 For the purposes of this analysis, an early release is defined as a release where the model has fallen an additional 20 mm (approximately 25 % of the core flow radius at the nozzle exit) relative to the earliest valid release time.
-Practically, the early release criteria may often be more strict than indicated by Figure 8.
+Practically, the early release criteria may often be more strict than indicated by Figure 9.

-Because of the challenges in comparing the sequencing for the natural diaphragm rupture to the laser-induced method, two natural burst points are shown in Figure 8: (1) where the average of the natural diaphragm rupture delays is set to 73 ms, thereby aligned with the earliest possible laser-induced rupture; and (2) where the first quartile from Figure 7 is set to occur at 73 ms. By these two metrics for natural diaphragm rupture timing, when setting the average delay to rupture as 73 ms only 39 % of runs will be successful, reducing to 31 % for method (2).
-It is possible that there is an intermediate condition exists where success rates in excess of 39% are possible, however it is unlikely that the success rate for the sequencing of free-flight testing would exceed 50% when reliant upon natural diaphragm rupture.
+Unlike the laser on pulse, the natural diaphragm rupture method does not have a clear reference point for timing comparison which makes comparison of event sequencing challenging.
+To enable comparison of the event sequencing for the natural and laser-induced diaphragm rupture cases, the natural burst method data are aligned in Figure 9 using two independent methods: (1) where the average of the natural diaphragm rupture delays is set to 73 ms, thereby aligned with the earliest possible laser-induced rupture; and (2) where the first quartile from Figure 8 is set to occur at 73 ms. By these two metrics for natural diaphragm rupture timing, when setting the average delay to rupture as 73 ms only 39 % of runs will be successful, reducing to 31 % for method (2).
+It is likely that there is an intermediate condition exists where success rates in excess of 39% are possible, however it is unlikely that the success rate for the sequencing of free-flight testing would exceed 50% when reliant upon natural diaphragm rupture.

-For the 16 runs with laser-induced diaphragm rupture, the timing of the model releases was within ± 2.5 ms. This timing repeatability is propagated as a model placement uncertainty at flow onset of ± 1.5 mm for the timing presented in Figure 8.
-There is scope to further reduce model placement uncertainty through system timing refinement (i.e firing the laser earlier to compensate for the finite time required for the laser to sufficiently weaken the diaphragm) and equipment upgrades, such as implementing faster retraction times.
+For the 16 runs with laser-induced diaphragm rupture, the timing of the model releases was within ± 2.5 ms. This timing repeatability is propagated as a model placement uncertainty at flow onset of ± 2 mm for the timing presented in Figure 9.